-The UN Secretary General's report to the Security Council released on 6 September 2013 provides an update of UNAMA activities, including in the area of regional cooperation, since 13 June 2013 , listed below.
-For a full copy of the report, click here.
+The UN Secretary General's report to the Security Council released on 6 December 2013 provides an update of UNAMA activities, including in the area of regional cooperation, since 6 September 2013 , listed below.
+For a full copy of the latest report, click here.

 C. Regional cooperation

 20. Pakistan and Afghanistan continued to seek constructive engagement in economic cooperation and security as well as in regard to an Afghan-led peace process.
 On 10 and 11 September, a delegation of the Pakistan Senate’s Standing Committee on Defence met with Afghan counterparts to review security issues and cooperation.
 This was followed by the seventh round of the Pakistan-Afghanistan parliamentary dialogue, held in Islamabad on 26 September.
 On 8 and 9 October, after a long hiatus, the fourth meeting of the Afghanistan-Pakistan Transit Trade Coordination Authority, seeking to generate momentum on bilateral agreements, was held in Kabul.
 On 29 October, the fourth Afghanistan-Pakistan-United Kingdom of Great Britain and Northern Ireland trilateral meeting was held in London, focusing on regional stability, economic cooperation and the peace process.